Persie0/SimplyTranslate-dart/README.md

-but sadly Google only allows a limited amount of requests therefore I chose https://sr.ht/~metalune/SimplyTranslate/ as an alternative.
+Sadly Google only allows a limited amount of requests therefore I chose https://sr.ht/~metalune/SimplyTranslate/ as an alternative.
 But you still get Google Translation quality.